nebius/nebius-solution-library/k8s-training/README.md

    terraform init
    ```
 3. Replace the placeholder content
-   in `terraform.tfvars` with actual configuration values to fit your specific
+   in `terraform.tfvars` with configuration values that meet your specific
    requirements.
-See the details [bellow](#configuration-variables).
+See the details [below](#configuration-variables).
 4. Preview the deployment plan:
    ```bash
    terraform plan